 Rationalists support the political philosophy of liberalism – that is, freedom of the individual, social progress and reform, and government by law with the consent of the governed.

 We support absolute freedom of thought, conscience and belief.
 All humans should be free to choose and hold their own religious or non-religious worldviews, provided they do not attempt to coerce others into accepting their preferred worldviews.

 We support the freedom to express one’s worldview and the freedom to associate with like-minded others, provided such actions do no harm.

 We believe people are intrinsically equal in dignity and rights.
-There should be no positive or negative discrimination on the basis of a person’s worldview, race, sex, sexuality or gender identity.
+There should be no negative discrimination on the basis of a person’s worldview, race, sex, sexuality or gender identity.

 We believe in our common humanity, and the humanistic values of personal integrity, trustworthiness, benevolence and fairness.

 Rationalists support secularism in the political sense, meaning legal and substantive separation of religious institutions (church, temple, mosque, etc) from state institutions (parliament, the public service, the courts, etc).

 Secularism in this sense implies a pluralist democracy, where there is freedom to practise one’s worldview (as long as such practice does not harm others) or to change one’s worldview, and where there is no positive discrimination by governments that privileges any particular worldview.